BaluHarshavardan99/Endoscopy_Dataset/Dataset-Apr25/ReadMe.md

-# THE IMAGE PATHS IN THE image_paths.csv file should be changed slightly
+# All the image paths in the image_paths.csv file should be changed slightly
+The last part of the path "keyframes_images/j4oNAvbo6yg/frames_003.jpg" remains the same.
+The directory has to be changed as shown below -

-* Original path: - /home/easgrad/baluhars/1234567890/Video_Dataset/SUNDAY_TEST/keyframes_images/j4oNAvbo6yg/frames_003.jpg
+* Original path: /home/easgrad/baluhars/1234567890/Video_Dataset/SUNDAY_TEST/keyframes_images/j4oNAvbo6yg/frames_003.jpg
 * Changed path: ...your directory.../keyframes_images/j4oNAvbo6yg/frames_003.jpg